-Details: “ The score of my star rating is wrong.
-25, 5 stars and 3,1 star, 2 of which are fraudulent/non-customers/competitors.
-Today I got a 5 star and rating went down to 4.4 HOW & WHY.”
+How does Google Reviews Stars Rating work?
+My business score should be higher.
+The score of my star rating is wrong.
+Today I got a 5 star and the rating went down to 4.4.

 - How many of your ratings have written comments